 Yet the collision between the COVID-19 pandemic, calls for social justice, and mounting environmental concerns has stretched CEOs immensely.
 These challenges come on top of megatrends that are disrupting long-established business models—the rapid advance of technology, fast-changing customer demands, the emergence of new competitors—requires CEOs to innovate at unprecedented pace and scale.

 In innumerable conversations with CEOs over the past year, we have witnessed how this new reality has challenged many leaders.
 As one highly experienced CEO told us: “When you become a CEO, you don’t belong to yourself anymore.”

-Egon Zehnder’s Chair, Jill Ader, says that many of the CEOs she counsels are wondering: “Am I enough?”
+Egon Zehnder’s former Chair, Jill Ader, says that many of the CEOs she counsels are wondering: “Am I enough?”
 Some CEOs have gone further, telling us they are disillusioned or burnt out.
 One of your peers forecast that “there will be significant turnover in the CEO ranks” in the months and years ahead.
 Our research indicates they are likely to be proven right.